lukelavin/focus-app/README.md

 # focus-app
-A convenient way to get your exact grades and to know what grade you'll need on a final exam.
+A convenient way for Walton students to know their exact grades and to calculate the grade needed on a final exam.

 HOW TO: